Resource mapping

 When executing the REST call, Intrexx automatically determines the business email address of the executing user and transmits it in the request.

-You can use resource mapping in almost all text fields.
-When a REST call is triggered, Intrexx checks whether keys or placeholders exist for all fields and replaces them (if possible) with the currently valid value available on the server.
+You can use resource mapping in almost all text boxes.
+When a REST call is triggered, Intrexx checks for all fields whether keys or placeholders exist and replaces them (if possible) with the currently valid value that is present on the server.
 The replacement runs from left to right and only considers each key once, so it is not possible to "nest" the keys.
 Keys that do not appear in the mapping are ignored.
 Keys that are "escaped" (\${myplaceholder}) are not processed.
 Once defined in the mapping, a key can be used anywhere in a REST call action.
-If required, also several times in one entry.
+If necessary, also several times in one entry.
 Keys are only valid within a single REST call action.
 They must be entered again in every (new) action.
 However, it is possible to store values for keys in the processing context before execution and then refer to them so that several REST call actions can use the same values.
 At the same time, the values can be changed together in the processing context.

 When replacing, only the value of the key is used, quotation marks or similar. are not added.
 If quotation marks or similar. are required (e.g. for a JSON), these must be added manually.
 Escaping quotation marks within the values fetched in the server remain as escaping characters.